Promoting Employee Consistency in the Workplace

 Part of the solution will likely involve investing in technologies such as a PBX telephone system or a professional answering service from AccessDirect, which can ease overburdened employees by passing some administrative duties on to third-party operators.

 In order to avoid the often costly consequences of inconsistent business, Ducoff stressed that decision makers need to lead with a high level of accountability and encourage determination for each employee.
 This requires business leaders to take a personal interest in helping each employee succeed, and Ducoff noted that this begins with training and coaching.
 However, in today’s rapidly changing business environment in which the workforce is considerably more dispersed, having optimal leadership initiatives in place is challenging in itself.
-Yet, with a virtual office phone from AccessDirect, business leaders can utilize advanced find-me-follow-me functionality to maintain regular communication with the whole workforce therefore enhancing employee consistency.
+Yet, with a virtual phone system from AccessDirect, business leaders can utilize advanced find-me-follow-me functionality to maintain regular communication with the whole workforce therefore enhancing employee consistency.